Area Attractions

 The Dekker Huis Museum is in downtown Zeeland (which is adjacent to Holland).
 The museum was built in 1876 by Dirk Dekker, one of Zeeland's prominent early residents and businessmen.

-Hours and information for the Dekker Huis Museum can be found on their website here: https://www.zeelandhistory.org/dekker-huis-museum/
+Hours and information for the Dekker Huis Museum can be found on their website here: https://www.zeelandhistory.org/dekker-huis-museum

 Mural at Resurrection Life Church

 This beautiful interactive mural is the largest in the Holland area.
-"Jesus in Holland" boasts imagery of the Big Red Lighthouse, the famous Windmill as well as the tulip fields and more.
-Central to the mural is a life size image of Jesus who invites you to join him in the mural by sitting with him on a bench for a memory and a photo.
+"Jesus in Holland" boasts imagery of the Big Red Lighthouse, the famous Windmill as well as the tulip fields, and more.
+Central to the mural is a life-size image of Jesus who invites you to join him in the mural by sitting with him on a bench for a memory and a photo.
 Stop by and take a "Selfie with the Savior".
 If you choose you can even submit your photo to an online gallery or submit a prayer request.
-Visit us online at https://www.rlcholland.com/ or in person at Resurrection life Church 1006 Washington Ave at the north wall facing 40th Street.
+Visit us online at https://www.rlcholland.com/ or in person at Resurrection Life Church 1006 Washington Ave at the north wall facing 40th Street.

 Nelis’ Dutch Village Family Theme Park & Wooden Shoe Factory

-Step back into the Netherlands of over 100 years ago, complete with authentic Dutch architecture, flowering gardens, canals and windmills.
+Step back into the Netherlands of over 100 years ago, complete with authentic Dutch architecture, flowering gardens, canals, and windmills.
 The history and culture of the Dutch come to life as our associates, dressed in native costumes including wooden shoes, demonstrate the crafts and life in those olden days.
-The kids will have a blast sliding down the giant wooden shoe, feeding farm animals, riding the Dutch Swing ride or the “Petal Pumper Carts.”
+The kids will have a blast sliding down the giant wooden shoe, feeding farm animals, and riding the Dutch Swing ride or the “Petal Pumper Carts.”

 Veldheer’s Tulip Gardens & DeKlomp Wooden Shoe & Delft Factory